metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Compare-WinModule.md

 Compare-WinModule A*
 ```

-This will return a list of all of the compatibility session modules matching the wildcard pattern 'A*'.
+This will return a list of all of the compatibility session modules matching the wildcard pattern "A*".

 ## PARAMETERS